How parents can cope with baby’s regressions during their first year.

 Answering these questions will help you fine-tune your baby’s schedule to fit his or her needs better.
 Every baby has unique sleep needs.
 While some babies take longer naps and sleep less at night, some babies sleep more at night and less during the day.
 It’s important to help your baby find the right balance.

-Making a routine to follow before every sleep period is not only good for your baby, but good for you, too.
-By following a set series of steps, you will make sure you’ve ticked all the boxes to set up your baby for success while also signaling your baby that sleep is on the horizon.
+Making a routine to follow before every sleep period is not only good for your baby but good for you, too.
+By following a set series of steps, you will make sure you’ve ticked all the boxes to set up your baby for success, while also signalling to your baby that sleep is on the horizon.
 A good bedtime routine does not have to be long or complicated, though.
-Keep in mind that you don’t want your routine so long that you put your baby to bed too late, especially on a night you might be running late due to a family gathering, for example.
+Keep in mind that you don’t want your routine to be so long that you put your baby to bed too late, especially on a night you might be running late due to a family gathering, for example.
 Here is a very common bedtime routine for a baby in their first year:

-- Bath (optional – not only does this take longer, it sometimes energizes rather than calms)
+- Bath (optional – not only does this take longer but it also sometimes energizes rather than calms)

-- Put on pyjamas and sleep sack (or swaddle for the younger babies)
+- Put on pyjamas and sleeping bag (or swaddle for the younger babies)

 - Turn off the lights